scaleoutsean/solidfire-windows/README.md

   - If Veeam runs from within a VM, VMSwitch settings can be used to reserve minimum and limit maximum bandwidth on Veeam network(s) used by backup server
   - If Veeam BR uses SolidFire storage, it may be a good idea to keep Veeam BR VM on its own CSV to eliminate the impact of write-heavy workload on other VMs.
 For non-Edge environments, attach Veeam VMs to external storage such as E-Series
   - Veeam BR PowerShell can import SolidFire (or SolidFire.Core, for PowerShell is v6+) module for automation and customization of backup and restore jobs
-- See [awesome-solidfire](https://github.com/scaleoutsean/awesome-solidfire) for general information about various SolidFire integrations
+- See [awesome-solidfire](https://github.com/scaleoutsean/awesome-solidfire) for general information about various SolidFire monitoring and reporting integrations and scripts (some in PowerShell)

 ## Application Notes